fontanf/columngenerationsolver/README.md

 This package does not implement any exact algorithm.
 However, if the pricing algorithm is exact, it provides a valid dual bound.
 If the pricing algorithm is heuristic, the primal algorithms still works, but then the dual bound is not valid.

-This is a header-only library.
-Implementing a problem only requires a few hundred lines of code (see examples).
+Solving a problem only requires a couple hundred lines of code (see examples).

 A linear programming solver is required.
 Currently, CLP and CPLEX are supported.